 These expectations towards tourism growth in European cities compromise the Agenda 2030 and the reduction of CO2 emissions aspired by the Paris Agreement.
 Only Amsterdam and Barcelona have integrated limits to the growth of hotel capacity.

-The report also analyses the main sustainability problems and the measures they are implementing.
+The report also analyses the main sustainability problems and the measures the governments are implementing to manage the tourism sector.
 Amsterdam, Barcelona, and Paris are the only cities with sustainable tourism strategies to solve problems related to the massification of tourism and the reduction of housing in urban centers due to the sharing of accommodation.

 The most common measures are related to the control of hotel capacity, the regulation of shared accommodation and protection of housing, tourism taxation, incentives for responsible production and consumption, and the promotion of tourism in metropolitan areas to decongest urban centers.